saumyamehta17/sm-rc390/README.md

 Turbolinks
 ```
 Using turbolinks make site twice fast, as it dont recompile javascript and css while each page change , it only replace body and title.
+You can check whether its working in network inspector in initiator(it will be using turbolinks.js).
+it uses pushSate to change url and javascript to replace body and title content on click.

 ```
 Gem file
 ```
 gem 'turbolinks'
-Moreover it is bydefualt in rails 4
+Moreover it is bydefault in rails 4
 ```

 Problem with it